j9t/little-books/manuscript/website-quality-control.md

 ### Coding Standard Compliance

 Last but not least and not to be missed: We want to and we can measure the conformity and consistency of our code.
-For that—and you might remember _The Little Book of HTML/CSS Coding Guidelines_—we look at common coding practices, and, notably, our coding guidelines.
+For that—and you may remember _The Little Book of HTML/CSS Coding Guidelines_—we look at common coding practices, and, notably, our coding guidelines.

 The listed quality checks, now, look at compliance, comparing code strings against a predefined catalog of rules.
 Only lowercase element names in HTML?
 Only single quotes in CSS?
-No global variables in JavaScript, if the more experienced scripter fancies?
+No global variables in JavaScript?
 No BOM in text files?
 This is done by website quality checks against code standards, such as the following:

 * [Code Formatter (Code Beautifier)](https://ctrlq.org/beautifier/)
 * [Code Formatter (Pretty Printer)](http://prettyprinter.de/)